lorlouis/kanatest/README.md

 -----|----------
 --base | is the same as -ahkmsytrnw
---dakuten | adds each specified group's dakuten --combined | adds eache specified group's combo katakana --hiragana | will load hiraganas instead of katakanas
+--dakuten | adds each specified group's dakuten --combined | adds each specified group's combo katakana --hiragana | will load hiraganas instead of katakanas

 if --dakuten or --combined are the only